project-image

 Next Stretch Goals, Las Vegas, and a Field Demo Video!

-about 5 years ago – Fri, Feb 08, 2019 at 03:41:44 PM
+almost 6 years ago – Fri, Feb 08, 2019 at 03:41:44 PM

 Hi again everyone!
 Hectic day today as we take to the road to the Las Vegas Open gaming convention to meet with backers and friends within the community!
 So we've got 2 topics today: Next stretch goals, and a demo video of some basic mechanics.